qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 =====================

-Layers (raster or vector) can be saved in another format with the :guilabel:`save as ...` feature in the layer contextual menu (by right-clicking in the layer in the layer tree) or in the :menuselection:`Layer -> Save As ...` menu.
+Layers (raster or vector) can be saved in another format with the :guilabel:`Save As...` feature in the layer contextual menu (by right-clicking in the layer in the layer tree) or in the :menuselection:`Layer --> Save As...` menu.

-The :guilabel:`save as` dialog shows several parameters to change the behaviour when saving the layer.
+The :guilabel:`Save As` dialog shows several parameters to change the behaviour when saving the layer.
 Common parameters (raster and vector) are:

 * Format